ct-clmsn/pyzmq-collectives/README.md

 ## Who is this library for?

-Several environments the author has worked in lack MPI (OpenMPI, MPICH, etc) installations and/or installing an MPI implementation is not feasible for a variety of reasons (admin rules, institutional inertia, etc).
-It is the author's opinion that 0MQ has a simple and fairly pervasive enough install base (several Free/Open Source software products use 0MQ under the hood) that implementing this library should be a worthwhile investment.
+Several environments the author has worked in lack MPI (OpenMPI, MPICH, etc) installations and/or installing an MPI implementation is not feasible for a variety of reasons (admin rules, institutional inertia, compilers are ancient, etc).
+It is the author's opinion that 0MQ has a simple and fairly pervasive enough install base (several Free/Open Source software products use 0MQ under the hood) and has enough support from the GNU/Linux distribution vendor space that finding or getting 0MQ is highly likely.
+That presumption means implementing this library is a worthwhile investment.
 If you are a person that works in a 'Python Shop', needs SPMD programming, and all the options you want or need (OpenMPI, MPICH, etc) are not available then this library is for you.

 ## What do I do with this library?